davesheinbein/SEI-CC-8/work/w02/d4/02b-array-methods-lab.md

 ];

 // Array.prototype.filter()
 // 1.
-Filter the list of inventors for those who were born in the 1500's
+Filter the array of inventors into a new array containing only the inventors born in the 1500's

 // Array.prototype.map()
 // 2.
-Give us an array of the inventors' first and last names
+Map the array of the inventors into a new array containing objects with just the first and last names as properties